 If you are looking at this article confusedly about how to apply for jobs in the first place, please check this out: How to Apply for Jobs in the NHS.
-Also for the preparation of a job interview, you can check The Interview: Part 2 of 3.
+Also for the preparation of a job interview, you can check The NHS job interview: Q&A.

 In this post, I will discuss about how to plan your transportation to your interview place effectively so that you pay less money and get things done effectively at the same time.